From Pirates to Passports: A Timeless Commitment to Service

 Tom, you have been a great partner for the State Department team all through the preparation of this exhibit.
 I wish you could have attended the reception!
 Stay tuned for the online version of the exhibit. -Karin Lang, Director, Bureau of Consular Affairs, US State Dept-

-I also had the chance to visit the United States Embassy in Bangkok, Thailand, to meet with Consul General Timothy Scherer and Aja Stefanon (ACS).
-We had a brief discussion about the consular service and passport history.
-And they even surprised me with an official U.S. State Department Award for my assistance on the exhibition in Washington D.C.
+I also had the privilege of visiting the United States Embassy in Bangkok, Thailand, where I met with Consul General Timothy Scherer and Aja Stefanon (ACS).
+During our conversation, we explored the history of consular service and passport collecting, and I was deeply honored when they presented me with an official U.S. State Department Award in recognition of my contributions to the exhibition in Washington, D.C.

-Later in 2019, I presented my book, *Let Pass Or Die*, to everyone involved.
+Later in 2019, I had the pleasure of presenting my book, Let Pass Or Die, to everyone involved in making this journey possible.

 The United States Diplomacy Center tells the story of the history, practice, and challenges of American diplomacy.
 Through exhibitions and programs, we inspire the American public to discover diplomacy and how it impacts their lives every day.
 The United States Diplomacy Center is a museum at the U.S. Department of State currently under development.